Zhejiang University: Finances

 According to the University Chapter, the university is largely funded by the government.
-The university has been selected into several national plans to nurture world-class universities, including Double First Class University Plan, Project 985 and Project 211.
+The university has been selected into several national plans to nurture world-class universities, including Double First-Class Construction, Project 985 and Project 211.
 In 2022, with a budget of 26.1 billion Chinese yuan, the university had the second largest budget in China after Tsinghua.
 The university also raises money through income from its affiliations, government subsidy, donations and other legal sources of income.
 Zhejiang University consistently stands among top receivers of alumni donations in China.
 In 2021, it received 2.38 billion Chinese yuan, the fourth most after Tsinghua, Peking and Wuhan.
 On September 21, 2006, Chinese billionaires Duan Yongping (Zhejiang University alumnus) and Ding Lei (Zhejiang native) donated together a one-time endowment of 40 million US dollars to Zhejiang University.
 US$30 million was from Duan with 10 million from Ding.
 It was the largest private one-off endowment to a university in Mainland China.
 In 2017, the university received a donation of 1.1 billion Chinese yuan (circa.160 million US dollars), again breaking the record for highest alumni donation.